rogyw/ufend-p8-neighourhood-map/README.md

 ## ufend-p8-neighbourhood-map

-A live copy of this project is available at:
+The original live copy of this project is available at:
 [http://roger.navevent.co.nz/orienteering-events-map/](http://roger.navevent.co.nz/orienteering-events-map/)

 ### Introduction

 The "Auckland Orienteering Events" site provides an **interactive display of upcoming orienteering events in the Auckland region** and brief details about the events.

-**Interactive text search functionality** is provided within the list of events to assist in finding events on a certain day of the week, upcoming month of the year, or within the areas of interest.
+**Interactive text search functionality** is provided within the list of events to assist in finding events on a certain day of the week, upcoming month of the year, or within the region of interest.

 For each event, details on the date, registration location, start times and times are provided along with additional **assistance identifying the closest train/bus stations**.

-**Adding an event into your personal Google calendar** is as easy as a click of a button!
+**Adding an individual event into your personal Google calendar** is easy through a button on each event.

 This repository contains Roger Woodroofe's completed Map Neighbourhood project for the Udacity Front End Web Developer Nanodegree.
 More information on the project requirements are available at: [Udacity Front End Web Developer Nanodegree overview](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001#).

-### About Orienteering
+#### About Orienteering

 Orienteering is a map based sport and recreational activity.